-FULLERTON, Calif. - In a rare move, an Orange County judge vacated the sentence of a suspected drunk driver who hit and seriously injured a Cal State Fullerton student.
+FULLERTON, Calif.
+(KABC) -- In a rare move, an Orange County judge vacated the sentence of a suspected drunk driver who hit and seriously injured a Cal State Fullerton student.

 In October, Jorge Perez was sentenced to two years in prison after pleading guilty to driving under the influence, running a red light, hitting 20-year-old Jessica Weber and leaving the scene.